yash982000/CoronaVirus-COVID-19-Statistics-Notification-Bot-for-India/README.md

 Further, I am lookig forward to extend it to the statistics of world.

 # Future Possible Add-Ons
-This can be extended to fetching details from the worldometer website.
+This can be extended to fetching details from the worldometer website where there will be statistics of the whole world of over more than 200 countries.